Skip to main content

 Example backend orchestration (pseudo-code)

-// 1) Initialize on Clive
+// 1) Create checkout intent on Clive

-const initialized = await clive.initialize({
+const checkout = await clive.createCheckoutIntent({

 partner_id: "ECHEZONA001",